GeoZcx/A-Domain-Adaption-Neural-Network-for-Change-Detection-with-Heterogeneous-Optical-and-SAR-Remote-Sens/data/readme.md

 ## Use term and condition

-All images and their associated annotations in the dataset can be used for academic purposes only, but any commercial use is prohibited.
-And if you would like to use the dataset, please refer to our article “A Domain Adaption Neural Network for Change Detection with Heterogeneous Optical and SAR Remote Sensing Images”.
+Images and their associated annotations in the dataset can be used for academic and research purposes only.
+Commercial use is prohibited.
+To use the dataset, please refer to and cite our article:
+C. Zhang, Y. Feng, L. Hu, D. Tapete, L. Pan, Z. Liang, F. Cigna, P. Yue 2022.
+A Domain Adaption Neural Network for Change Detection with Heterogeneous Optical and SAR Remote Sensing Images.
+International Journal of Applied Earth Observation and Geoinformation.